paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 - **Announcement:** A notification of a backed candidate being known by the sending node.
 Is a full manifest and initiates manifest exchange.
 - **Attestation:** See "Statement".
+- **Backable vs. Backed:** Note that we sometimes use "backed" to refer to candidates that are "backable", but not yet backed on chain.
+"Backed" should technically mean that the parablock candidate and its backing statements have been added to a relay chain block.
+By contrast, "backable" is when the necessary backing statements have been acquired but those statements and the parablock candidate haven't been backed in a relay chain block yet.
 - **Fragment tree:** A parachain fragment not referenced by the relay-chain.
   It is a tree of prospective parachain blocks.
 - **Manifest:** A message about a known backed candidate, along with a